 Chewing for dogs is a great stress-reliever.
 Give your dog a big meaty bone, Kong, Greenie or pigs ear.
 You are not rewarding him for fear, just helping him cope.
 Use something very big and tasty and that will ideally last for a while.
 You can also use puzzle toys or a Buster Cube to keep your dog occupied with games and treats.

 Training and Massage

 - Training your dog to settle on command can take a little time, but is certainly a useful skill to develop.
 It is a way to reliably get your dog to stay on his bed or in his den and teaches him how to relax on cue.

 - Try a relaxing massage.

-- Desensitisation involves using pre-recorded loud noises played at progressively higher volumes over a few weeks while your dog is relaxed or eating.
-The Frightful Noises CD by Dr. Cam Day has been developed for this purpose.
+- desensitization involves using pre-recorded loud noises played at progressively higher volumes over a few weeks while your dog is relaxed or eating.
+The Frightful Noises audio can be used for this purpose.
 If your dog reacts, you need to take it back a step to a much lower volume and increase more gradually.

 Dogs also have a tendency to generalise their fear to any loud noise, so what starts out as a moderate fear of one stimulus can become a paralysing fear of many situations.